-Hello, I'm Alex, thank you for visiting my page.
-Finding a counsellor can feel like a daunting task, and it and can stir uncomfortable feelings knowing where to turn for support.
-Perhaps you find yourself struggling to cope with a current situation, or maybe past events are affecting your present, and you find yourself repeating patterns that prevent you living a full life.
+I understand that taking those first steps to finding a counsellor can feel like a daunting task, and it can stir uncomfortable feelings knowing where to turn for support.
+Perhaps you find yourself struggling to cope with a current situation, or maybe past events are affecting your present, and you find yourself repeating patterns that prevent you living a full life?
 Whatever your experiences, I offer a non-judgemental and warm approach, allowing you to freely explore who you are and make sense of your feelings.

-As a qualfied integrative counsellor and psychotherapist working with adults and young people 16+, I believe counselling is an unfolding process of self-exploration in the context of nurturing and strong therapeutic relationship where, working collaboratively, my aim is to help you navigate your way through what is troubling you.
+As a qualified integrative counsellor and psychotherapist working with adults and young people 16+, I believe counselling is an unfolding process of self-exploration in the context of nurturing and strong therapeutic relationship.
+Working collaboratively, my aim is to help you navigate your way through what is troubling you.
 Utilising different elements from several therapeutic models, including psychodynamic, person-centred, transactional analysis and transpersonal, I am able to tailor my approach to your individual needs.

 I have a particular interest in supporting young adults, with extenstive experience in university wellbeing settings.

 Please note, during the COVID-19 pandemic I will be working exclusively online via Zoom or Microsoft Teams video link, or by telephone.
 If you would like to take the next step, do get in touch to arrange a free 20 minute consultation.